There’s really no way to put this politely. I’m just going to say it:

 The Industrial Revolution

-It’s amazing that this isn’t widely broadcast in the mainstream media but, then again, their employers (big league advertisers) are trying to figure this out and keep their IPO’s climbing.
+It’s amazing that this topic isn’t widely broadcast in the mainstream media but, then again, their employers (big league corporate advertisers) are trying to figure this problem out and keep their IPO’s climbing.

 Airbnb is ousting US hotel chains.

-Netflix is the new TV cable on steroids.
+Netflix and Hulu are the new TV cable.

 3rd Wave cafés, coffee shops and restaurants are dismantling the fast food industry piece by piece.
 You’ll start to see the shift as Americans become more aware of food ingredients and flavors.